-There is a $10 filing fee associated with the Alabama Business Privilege Tax Return and Annual Report (form CPT for corporations and form PPT for pass-through entities).
+There is a small filing fee associated with the Alabama Business Privilege Tax Return and Annual Report (form CPT for corporations and form PPT for pass-through entities).
 However, you will need to pay your calculated business privilege tax burden.
-You can submit payment with your return or send payment separately at some later date (see the bottom of page 1 of form CPT for further instructions).

 If you miss the deadline for filing your Business Privilege Tax Return and Annual Report, you will be assessed a financial penalty.
 The late filing fee amounts to 10% of the business privilege tax you owe or $50, whichever is greater.

 Additionally, you should note that Alabama will charge you a separate fee if you are late paying your business privilege tax.
 This fee amounts to 1% of the tax you owe for each month you go past the deadline, not to exceed 25%.

 Of course, with ZenBusiness’s worry-free compliance service, you’ll never have to stress about filing or paying late.
 We’ll stay on top of all state deadlines, ensuring that you’re never hit with a surprising penalty.

 - What happens if I don’t file my annual report at all in Alabama?

 If you fail to file your Business Privilege Tax Return and Annual Report form, the Department of Revenue will send you a notice of delinquency.
 During the period in which you don’t file, you will continue to incur additional penalties.
 Once again, ZenBusiness’s worry-free compliance service is an excellent way to prevent these unfortunate outcomes.

 Continued failure to pay your business privilege tax could result in more serious sanctions, including the dissolution of your business.
 If you are unable to pay the amount of business privilege tax you owe, we recommend seeking the assistance of a trained tax professional.